Fieldwire/fieldwire_api_docs/source/includes/_markup_data.md

     Outer rectangle (always white) is drawn at coordinates with specified stroke width
 </aside>
 <aside class="notice">
-    Inner rectangle (using color defined in properties) is drawn inside the outer rectangle by a margin of width / 2
+    Inner rectangle (using color defined in properties) is drawn inside the outer rectangle by a margin of stroke width
 </aside>
 <aside class="notice">
     Inner rectangle has fill opacity of 0.2